 Hyperhidrosis is a condition in which excessive sweating occurs.
 This condition can happen when the temperature isn’t hot and you’re not experiencing physical exertion.

-Lazy eye is an imbalance in the muscles that position the eye.
+A lazy eye is an imbalance in the muscles that position the eye.

 Muscle contractures are a symptom that occurs in certain neurological conditions, such as cerebral palsy.
 These contractures can cause your limbs to pull towards the center of your body.
 Sometimes Botox injections can relax the contracted muscles.

-Botox is a trademarked name, but many use it to describe all the seven types of botulinum toxin.
+Botox is a trademarked name, but many use it to describe all seven types of botulinum toxin.
 Botulinum toxin types A and B are the only options that have cosmetic or medical uses.

-Botox Costs Under Original Medicare
+Botox costs under the Original Medicare

 If your stay in the hospital is more than 60 days, you’ll begin to pay a daily copay for each additional day you are in the hospital as an inpatient under Part A. There is no cost for the first 20 days if you are in a skilled nursing facility.
 Furthermore, once you exhaust those days, you’ll pay a per-day copay up until 100 days.

 Medicare Part B administers your health care for outpatient procedures and services.
 Part B also covers your doctor’s office visits, durable medical equipment, and drugs administered in the doctor’s office.
 Once you meet your small annual Part B deductible, you’ll be responsible for a 20% coinsurance and applicable excess charges.

 Botox costs with a Medicare Supplement